fujaba/fulibScenarios/src/test/scenarios/language/identifiers/Identifiers.md

 # Scenario Identifiers.

-There is a CamelCase.
+There is the object CamelCase.
-There is a lowerCamelCase.
+There is the object lowerCamelCase.
-There is a Kebab-Case.
+There is the object Kebab-Case.
-There is a lower-kebab-case.
+There is the object lower-kebab-case.
-There is a Snake_Case.
+There is the object Snake_Case.
-There is a lower_snake_case.
+There is the object lower_snake_case.